Patron-Minette

 Patron-Minette was the name given to a street gang in Victor Hugo's 1862 novel Les Misérables and the musical of the same name.
-The gang consisted of four criminals: Montparnasse, Claquesous, Babet, and Gueulemer.
+The gang consisted of four criminals: Montparnasse, Claquesous, Babet, and Gueulemer/Brujon.
 They were well acquainted with the Thénardiers, who recruited them to assist in robbing Jean Valjean.

 Hugo explains that the name "Patron-Minette" is an old-fashioned slang expression for the early dawn, "the hour at which their work ended, the dawn being the vanishing moment for phantoms and for the separation of ruffians".

 Character descriptions

-Montparnasse was, in the words of Hugo, "scarcely more than a child, a youth of under twenty with a pretty face, cherry-lips, glossy dark hair and the brightness of Springtime in his eyes. ...
+Montparnasse was, in the words of Hugo, "scarcely more than a child, a youth of under twenty with a scary face, cherry-lips, glossy dark hair and the brightness of Springtime in his eyes. ...
 The gamin turned vagabond and the vagabond become an assassin ...
 A fashion plate living in squalor and committing murder."
 He is referred to as Thénardier's "unofficial son-in-law" after having an intimate liaison with Éponine during the attempted robbery at Gorbeau house.
 In a later attempt to mug Valjean he is easily overpowered.
 After lecturing the thief, Valjean gives him a purse with a little over six napoléons inside, but Gavroche steals it to give to M. Mabeuf, an old horticulturist that was falling into debt.
 Montparnasse later seeks out Gavroche to help Thénardier escape from prison.

 Claquesous is described by Hugo as a creature of the night, and a vague underworld dweller at best, a ventriloquist, more often masked than not and shrouded in a thick cloud of mystery.
 He is possibly a police informer, given his almost miraculous talent for escaping police custody, most notably after Javert captures the gang at Gorbeau house.
 Javert ponders, "Had Claquesous melted into the shadows like a snow-flake in water?
 Had there been unavowed connivance of the police agents?"
 Under the name of Le Cabuc he joins the revolutionaries at the barricade, where he is shot by Enjolras for murdering an innocent citizen.
 Hugo suggests that he may have been sent to discredit the revolutionaries.

 Babet was a jack of all trades, a performer, a doctor, tall and thin with "daylight ... visible through his bones".
 He had a family (a wife and children) at one point, but lost them "as one loses a pocket handkerchief".

 Gueulemer is described as the most physically imposing of the gang members, "a Hercules ... come down in the world".
 However, he was known to have very little brain.